teckel12/LuaTelemetry/README.md

 * [INAV v1.7.3+](https://github.com/iNavFlight/inav/releases) running on your flight controller
 * GPS, altimeter (barometer), and magnetometer (compass) sensors

+> Note: Lua Telemetry **requires** SmartPort telemetry (the above requirements imply that).
+> Lua Telemetry won't work with Crossfire for example because it uses proprietary sensors and missing sensor information.
+> The above requirements are really that, they're required for this script to function.

 ## Setup

 #### In INAV Configurator